elegant-scipy/elegant-scipy/markdown/ch2.markdown

 patients.head()
 ```

+For each patient (the rows) we have
+UV­ signature
+original­ clusters
+melanoma­ survival­ time
+melanoma­ dead

 Now we need to draw *survival curves* for each group of patients defined by the clustering.
 This is a plot of the fraction of a population that remains alive over a period of time.
-Note that some data is *right-censored*, which means that in some cases, don't actually know when the patient died, or the patient might have died of causes unrelated to the melanoma.
+Note that some data is *right-censored*, which means that in some cases, we don't actually know when the patient died, or the patient might have died of causes unrelated to the melanoma.
-We counts these patients as "alive" for the duration of the survival curve, but more sophisticated analyses might try to estimate their likely time of death.
+We count these patients as "alive" for the duration of the survival curve, but more sophisticated analyses might try to estimate their likely time of death.

-To obtain a survival curve from survival times, we create a step function that decreases by $1/n$ at each step, where $n$ is the population size.
+To obtain a survival curve from survival times, we create a step function that decreases by $1/n$ at each step, where $n$ is the number of patients in the group.
 We then match that function against the non-censored survival times.

 ```python